Skip to content

 Flows Running Without Sharing

 Salesforce Flows have a Run As setting that most teams set and forget.
-When an autolaunched Flow is configured to run with SystemModeWithoutSharing, it bypasses all record-level security — it sees and can modify every record in the org regardless of the triggering user's permissions.
+When an autolaunched Flow is configured to run with SystemModeWithoutSharing, it bypasses all record-level security.
+It sees and can modify every record in the org regardless of the triggering user's permissions.

 The check queries active Flow versions via the Tooling API and inspects RunInMode.
 A null value on an autolaunched Flow is treated as SystemModeWithoutSharing, which matches Salesforce's own default behaviour for that process type.